Ontario’s G1 Test Guide

 Fortunately, the G1 test is not a timed exam and the format is in multiple-choice questions.
-For writing or reading issues you may request for an audio or verbal test.
+For writing or reading issues you may request audio or verbal test.
 Usually, the G1 written test takes about 20 – 30 minutes to complete.
 You may take your time and read the questions carefully before you choose your answers.

 What To Bring to G1 Test